Huegoxaga/notes/algorithm/ml.md

   - If a layer has more neurons than the one before, it can transform the input by adding new meta-features (e.g. a neuron could learn to output 1 if two of its inputs are large and 0 if they are small, ignoring the othersentirely).
 This can add information to be used by the next layer
   - If a layer has fewer neurons than the layer before, then it will send less information forward to the next layer.
 If features are redundant, or if it’s useful to combine features, this can be a good thing.
 Otherwise, it might hurt performance
   - As a general rule, the more layers the model have, the more epochs are needed to train the network
-- For regression task, it uses no activation function in the output layer.
-Instead, it just outputs the total activation level

 #### Convolutional Neural Networks(CNNs)